What is Integration Testing: Learn with Integration Testing Examples

-In simple words, DRIVERS are the dummy programs which are used to call the functions of the lowest module in case when the calling function does not exists.
-Bottom up technique requires module driver to feed test case input to the interface of the module being tested.
+In simple words, DRIVERS are the dummy programs which are used to call the functions of the lowest module in a case when the calling function does not exist.
+The bottom-up technique requires module driver to feed test case input to the interface of the module being tested.

-In practical scenarios, behavior of stubs is not that simple as it seems.
-In this era of complex modules and architecture, the called module, most of the time involves complex business logic like connecting to a data base.
-As a result creating Stubs becomes as complex and time taking as the real module.
-In some cases, Stub module may turn out to be bigger than stimulated module.
+In practical scenarios, the behavior of stubs is not that simple as it seems.
+In this era of complex modules and architecture, the called module, most of the time involves complex business logic like connecting to a database.
+As a result, creating Stubs becomes as complex and time taking as the real module.
+In some cases, Stub module may turn out to be bigger than the stimulated module.

 Both Stubs and drivers are dummy piece of code which is used for testing the “non- existing” modules.
-They trigger the functions / method and return the response, which is compared against the expected behavior
+They trigger the functions/method and return the response, which is compared to the expected behavior

 Let’s conclude some difference between Stubs and Driver: